Mastercard/client-encryption-csharp/README.md

 #### From an Unencrypted Key File

-A `System.Security.Cryptography.RSA` object can be created from an unencrypted key file by calling the `EncryptionUtils.LoadDecryptionKey` method:
+A `System.Security.Cryptography.RSA` object can be created from an unencrypted key file by calling `EncryptionUtils.LoadDecryptionKey` the following way:
 ```cs
 var decryptionKey = EncryptionUtils.LoadDecryptionKey("<insert key file path>");
 ```